 Inspect the tread wear indicators.
 If they become visible, replace the tires immediately.
-For safe riding, you should replace the tires when the minimum tread depth is reached.

 Riding on tires that are excessively worn or improperly inflated can cause a crash in which you can be seriously hurt or killed.

 Follow all instructions in this owner's manual regarding tire inflation and maintenance.